Commodity & Storage Fumigation

 Signs You Need Commodity & Storage Fumigation

-Elevated insect trap counts in storage facilities: Your monitoring program uses pheromone traps, probe traps, or pitfall traps throughout the warehouse.
-When trap counts exceed the action threshold — the predetermined number that triggers intervention — fumigation becomes the corrective measure.
+Elevated insect trap counts in storage facilities: Your Integrated Pest Management program uses pheromone traps, probe traps, or pitfall traps throughout the warehouse.
+When trap counts exceed the action threshold – the predetermined number that triggers intervention – fumigation becomes the corrective measure we recommend.
 Spot treatments and sanitation alone won’t suppress a population that has reached threshold levels across multiple monitoring stations.
+An IPM approach helps maintain low pest pressure and prevent future infestations.

 Our Commodity & Storage Fumigation Process

 Step 1 — Site assessment and pest survey.
 Our fumigation manager inspects the storage structure, identifies the target pest species, evaluates the commodity type and volume, and measures temperature and moisture conditions.
 We survey the facility for structural integrity, ventilation points, and potential gas leak paths.
+Whether the structure is a warehouse, house, or any building built for commodity storage, our research-based assessment defines the treatment area and informs our approach.

 Step 3 — Evacuation and safety posting.
 We evacuate all personnel from the treatment zone, post warning placards and danger signs at every entry point, and establish a secured buffer zone.
 All notification requirements are fulfilled before fumigant introduction.